vbabiy/chai_lightning_pycon/chai/chai.md

 # Lets See the Code #

-!SLIDE code small transition=toss
+!SLIDE small transition=toss

 # Creating a Mock #
     mock() # Returns a mock object

-!SLIDE code small transition=toss
+!SLIDE small transition=toss

 # Mocking object in module #